ChengWeiGu/Socket/README.md

 ## Description:
 The Client will send a xml data to the Server, and then Server will return a json data back.
 Note that the xml data is definitely defined by the file "20210803141245_2119A000527.xml"
-where AOI-like format of xml is preset.
+where AOI-like format of xml is present.